symtegration/symtegration/README.md

     *   Integration of exponential and logarithmic functions.

-    *   Partial support for integrating ratios of two polynomials.
+    *   Integration of ratios of two polynomials.

     *   Integration by substitution.

+    *   Integration by parts.

 *   Symbolic representation of mathematical expressions.